Epidemiology Masters Degrees & Graduate Programs in Houston

-Epidemiology graduate programs prepare students to investigate and describe the causes and spread of disease, and develop the means for prevention or control.
+Masters in Epidemiology programs prepare students to investigate and describe the causes and spread of disease, and develop the means for prevention or control.
 Most applied epidemiologists are required to have a master’s degree from a school of public health.
 Some research epidemiologists may need a Ph.D. or medical degree, depending on the work they perform.

 Epidemiology is largely based on methodology, which makes quantitative aptitude a must for success.
 Students should be meticulous, logical, culturally sensitive and able to work independently.
 Epidemiology graduate schools mostly base their programs on English, science and mathematics classes.